1. Purpose, scope, and users

 This document is valid as of July 2020.

-The owner of this document is an HR team who must check and, if necessary, update the document at least once a year.
+The owner of this document is an Information Security Analyst who must check and, if necessary, update the document at least once a year.

 EFFECTIVE ON: September 2020